-Offered by Pat Reither, and The Brighton Historic Preservation Commission
+History of Brighton timeline offered by Pat Reither and The Brighton Historic Preservation Commission

 Brantner Ditch water rights were filed.
 It was the first irrigation ditch in the area.

 Boulder Valley Railroad completed to Brighton.
 Hughes Station came into existence and the community came to be known as Hughes Station.